 “The risk to public health, if one chooses not to vaccinate, outweighs the legitimate concern about the origins of the vaccine.
 This is especially important for parents, who have a moral obligation to protect the life and health of their children and those around them,” writes the National Catholic Bioethics Center on its website.
 The Vatican released a similar statement in 2005.

 For years, objections to vaccines typically centered on concerns about vaccine safety, a point of view covered under a personal convictions exemption for patients or their parents.
 But this has been a harder sell in many states.
 Currently only 20 offer a personal belief exemption compared with the 47 that offer a religious exemption.
 In Mississippi, 13 bills granting a personal convictions exemption to the vaccine requirement have been introduced since 2013.
-None have made it out of committee.
+None has made it out of committee.

 And in recent years, the standard bearers of the scientific community have fought to discredit reports linking vaccines to increased childhood diagnoses of autism, autoimmune disorders and allergies.
 Currently, every nationally recognized health organization, from the Centers for Disease Control to the American Academy of Pediatrics and the World Health Organization, has endorsed vaccines as a safe and necessary part of public health.

 “Vaccines have been studied and the connection that has been talked about between vaccines (and these disorders) has been looked at over and over and over again, and people who are vaccinated are not more likely to have autism than people who are not vaccinated,” Currier said.